Visiting Göbekli Tepe, Turkey: What I Wish I Knew Before I Went

 Gobeklitepe, Sanliurfa - 16 July 2023: Tourists visiting Gobeklitepe ruins, whose dates go back to 10000 B.C., known as the oldest and largest center of worship in history.

 Layers of limestone pillars adorned with intricate carvings of animals and abstract symbols revealed a complex, monumental sanctuary.
-Over 20 stone t-shaped pillars, many of which stand over 5 meters tall, have been uncovered and arranged in circular enclosures that suggest a communal gathering place.
-The enormity of the structures, alongside their craftsmanship, sparked intrigue and pushed people to explore further.
+More than 20 stone T-shaped pillars, many over 5 meters tall, have been uncovered and arranged in circular enclosures that suggest a communal gathering place.
+The scale of the structures, alongside their craftsmanship, sparked interest and prompted people to explore further.

 A tall stone pillar with engravings stands surrounded by smaller stones and excavated earth, reminiscent of the ancient wonders like Göbekli Tepe at an archaeological site.